IEP (Individualized Education Program) FAQs: Myths vs. Facts

 Q: Do parents have any control over the IEP process?

 A: Absolutely.
-Under the IDEA Act, parents are legally recognized as key members of the IEP team.
+Under the Individuals with Disabilities Education Act, parents are legally recognized as key members of the IEP team.
 You have the right to participate in meetings, access records, request changes, and ensure that the plan aligns with your child’s strengths and goals.
 Alternative schools often take a family-centered approach to support students more holistically.

-Visit specialneedsusa.com to find resources that fit your family's needs.
+Visit www.specialneedsusa.com/schools to find a school that meets your needs.